Maíra Vieira: Biography

 The daughter of a former model, Maíra Vieira was born on October 12, 1988, in Belo Horizonte, Minas Gerais.
 She was invited to work for a modelling agency for the first time at age 12, but her parents refused to give their permission, because they felt she was too young for the fashion world at the time.
 During adolescence, she suffered discrimination for being tall and lean.

 After finishing high school and studying law for a year, Vieira went to work for a small mining company.
 During a conversation with friends, Maíra was told of the casting of Channel Sony´s reality show, Brazil's Next Top Model.

 Brazil's Next Top Model

 Vieira was praised for her catwalk during the first week of casting, and was selected for the Top 13.

 In the first part of the show, Vieira was criticized for her lack of presence in photos.
 But in week 6, she had the best photo of the week, and continued to do well from then on.
-In the 11th week, her potential was assessmed during a trip to the Buenos Aires Fashion Week.
+In the 11th week, her potential was assessed during a trip to the Buenos Aires Fashion Week.
 Despite receiving praise from booker Gabriela Vidal and designer Pablo Ramirez, she ended in the bottom two for the first time, along with candidate Priscila Mallmann, but was saved from elimination.

 In the final episode, she was pitted against Élly Rosa.
 Rosa had the better catwalk, but Vieira's improvement, good personality, good photos, and high fashion looks resulted in her being crowned as the eventual victor.